‘Nothing else for me to do but play golf’

 On Wednesday, he was hitting golf balls instead of quarterbacks.

-The Pro Football Hall of Fame outside linebacker played in the TimberTech Championship’s PNK DRV Pro-Am at Royal Palm Yacht & Country Club.
+The NFL Hall of Fame outside linebacker played in the TimberTech Championship’s PNK DRV Pro-Am at Royal Palm Yacht & Country Club.

 “I play golf almost every day,” he said.
 “I’m retired.
 There’s nothing else for me to do but play golf.”